Esri/arcgis-maps-sdk-swift-samples/README.md

   touch .secrets
   ```

 3. Add your API key to the aforementioned secrets file.
-Adding an API key allows you to access a set of ready-to-use services, including basemaps.
+Adding an API key allows you to access ArcGIS location services, such as the basemap styles service.

   ```sh
   echo ARCGIS_API_KEY_IOS=your-api-key >> .secrets